 When we setup the VM’s it automatically got the IP address right?

-The same can be verified by going to the DHCP lease on the PfSense firewall by clicking on the status and DHCP leases, as you can see, I have two IP’s that I received from the DHCP server.
+The pfSense assigned that on the LAN side of the firewall; The same can be verified using the DHCP lease on the PfSense firewall by clicking on the status > DHCP leases; as you can see, I have two IP’s that I received from the DHCP server.